DesignPatternsPHP/DesignPatternsPHP/Behavioral/Memento/README.rst

 Memento – an object that *contains a concrete unique snapshot of state* of any object or resource: string, number, array, an instance of class and so on.
-The uniqueness in this case  not imply the prohibition existence of similar states in different snapshots.
+The uniqueness in this case does not imply the prohibition existence of similar states in different snapshots.
 That means the state can be extracted as the independent clone.
 Any object stored in the Memento should be *a full copy of the original object rather than a reference* to the original